Week of 4/12/26:Justified by Faith

 5 | Missional Focus - Faith the Frees Others

-When we live as justified people, we become a refuge for the weary.
+When we live as justified people who know they have been forgiven, we become a place of rest for others.

 The world expects perfection; the gospel offers pardon.

-This week, look for someone burdened by guilt or shame.
+This week, look for someone weighed down by guilt or shame.

-Let your gentleness and honesty embody this truth:
+Let your gentleness and honesty point to this truth:

 6 | Community Group Discussion Questions